apivich-h/apivich-h.github.io/pages/others/interesting.md

 ## Other Websites

-Here I compile a list of interesting and useful websites for you guys.
+Here I compile a list of interesting and useful websites.

 - <a href="https://www.sbnation.com/a/17776-football/chapter-1">17776</a>, a look into the future of (American) football
 - <a href="http://www.chemguide.co.uk/">Chemguide</a>, which is the only reason I passed A-Level Chemistry